xcube-dev/xcube/docs/source/rectify.md

 <!-- <img src="rectify/source-coords.png" alt="Source coordinates" style="width:60em;display:block;margin-left:auto;margin-right:auto"/> -->
 ![Source coordinates](rectify/source-coords.png)

-The true geoid surface is fractal, hence there is no defined "best guess" for any point *P(i+u, j+v)* with *0 ≤ u ≤ 1, 0 ≤ v ≤ 1* in between the given coordinates points at *P(i+½, j+½)*.
+The true Earth surface is unknown in between any given coordinates points *P(i+½, j+½)* and its neighborhood, and there is no defined "best guess" for any point *P(i+u, j+v)* with *0 ≤ u ≤ 1, 0 ≤ v ≤ 1*.
 Hence, we use triangulation for its simplicity so that any in-between *P* is found by linear interpolation.

 From the coordinates *(P1, P2, P3)* of the first source triangle, the bounding box in pixel coordinates in the target image can be exactly determined,